The Christmas wars / December dilemma

 or "Seasons Greetings" and risk alienating many conservative Christians.
 Fortunately,

-most North Americans do not consider the matter particularly important.
+a shrinking minority of North Americans do not consider the matter particularly important.

 Text from a comic strip: